tj-thornsberry/Budgie-ShowData/README.md

 `vnstat --delete -i eth0`
 * You will also need to install https://github.com/tbielawa/bitmath
 `sudo -H pip3 install bitmath`
+* NOTE as a personal project, this is still unfinished, vnstat config isn't editable through in settings, yet!*

+[Update]
+Changes to some math problems with converting data types.
+Datacap is no longer hardcoded, settings ui updated to reflect changes.
+[/Update]

 Examples:
 Option: Minimal With Shadow Effects